magento/devdocs/guides/v2.0/cloud/project/project-multi-sites.md

 See [Set up multiple websites, stores, and store views in the Admin]({{ page.baseurl }}config-guide/multi-site/ms_websites.html).

 ### Modify `magento-vars.php` {#cloud-multi-stores-magento-vars}
-Instead of configuring an nginx virtual host, pass the `MAGE_RUN_CODE` and `MAGE_RUN_TYPE` variables using `magento-vars.php` which is located in your Magento root directory.
+Instead of configuring an {% glossarytooltip b14ef3d8-51fd-48fe-94df-ed069afb2cdc %}nginx{% endglossarytooltip %} virtual host, pass the `MAGE_RUN_CODE` and `MAGE_RUN_TYPE` variables using `magento-vars.php` which is located in your Magento root directory.

 1. Open `magento-vars.php` in a text editor.
 2. Uncomment everything after the first two lines.